WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 storage scheme: a single producer and a single consumer.

-General purpose databases and file systems usually support all kinds of shared read & write access to their data.
+General purpose databases and file systems usually support all kinds of shared read and write access to their data.
 If 700 clients want to read and write to the same database row or key or file, they will support it.